brchen3/oz-housing-supply/README.md

 <h3>Eligible and Designated OZ Tracts</h3>

 Tracts were categorized as being OZ eligible using 2010 census tract boundary definitions.
 To  make these compatible, we walk 2010 definitions forward to 2020 definitions using HUD's crosswalk system.
 We only include tracts whose treatment status remained the same using 2020 boundaries.
 This means that a tract's area had a single OZ designation status through the boundary change.

-Eligibilty categories include Low Income Community (LIC) tracts, xxxx and yyyy.
+Eligibilty categories include Low Income Community (LIC) tracts, Contiguous tracts, and ineligible tracts.

 <h3>Socioeconomic outcomes from the ACS</h3>